 New Jersey Lawyer Cancellation of Removal

 Our New Jersey Immigration Lawyers can assist you in preparing and presenting an application for LPR cancellation of removal.
 To be eligible for this type of relief, an applicant must meet several requirements.
-First, it must be established that the applicant has been a Lawful Permanent Resident (LPR) for at least five years from the date the application was filed.
-Additionally, the applicant must demonstrate at least seven years of qualifying continuous residence in the United States.
-Furthermore, since LPR cancellation of removal can only be granted once in an applicant’s lifetime, the applicant must establish that he/she has not been granted this relief, or 212(c) relief in the past.
+First, it needs to be established that the applicant has been a Lawful Permanent Resident (LPR) for at least five years from the date the application was filed.
+Furthermore, the applicant must demonstrate at least seven years of qualifying continuous residence in the United States.
+Additionally, since LPR cancellation of removal can only be granted once in an applicant’s lifetime, the applicant must establish that he/she has not been granted this relief, or 212(c) relief in the past.

 Cancellation of Removal New Jersey Lawyer

 The importance of supporting an application for LPR cancellation with documentary evidence and testimony cannot be overstated.
 The applicant must establish statutory eligibility for this form of relief, and that he/she deserves the Court’s favorable discretion.
 It is best to be represented by an Immigration Attorney when preparing and presenting an application for LPR cancellation of removal.
 Contact our New Jersey Immigration Attorneys Online, or call 609-257-4976 in New Jersey to schedule a free initial consultation to discuss your situation.

 This content was written on behalf of Greg Prosmushkin.